How to Grow a Tea Garden and Brew its Tea

 Zones 2 to 8

 There are more than 4000 named species of roses.
-Regardless of the species, roses can be temperamental, but very worth it with their beauty and fragrance.
+Regardless of species, roses can be temperamental, but they are well worth it for their beauty and fragrance.
 If growing roses for tea, be sure to use organic pest controls.

 Brewing Tea: Rose